Explore Belton's summer gardens

 In and around the Orangery

 Overlooking the Italian Garden, the Orangery is home to a collection of lush foliage and exotic blooms.
 Californian and Kentia Palms add texture and height.
 Pelargoniums frame a tranquil pool, serenely overlooked by the Belton Bather statue.

 In the walled garden behind the Orangery, old-fashioned sweet peas, deep blue delphiniums and fragrant roses are a delight.

-The twelfth-century parish church of St Peter and St Paul, beside the Orangery, belongs to the Lincoln Diocese but is regularly open to visitors and certainly worth a visit.
+The twelfth-century parish church of St Peter and St Paul, beside the Orangery, belongs to the Lincoln Diocese.

 The Dutch Garden